How To Fix Gap Between Driveway And Garage In 5 Easy Steps!

 STEP 5: Seal the Gap

-It is very important that you seal the gap with a sealant that is flexible.
+You must seal the gap with a sealant that is flexible.
 Do not use any sealant or caulk.
 Flexibility is the key to ensuring the stress created in the concrete due to thermal fluctuations is not translated to crack expansion & propagation.

 Place the tube inside a caulk gun and start the sealing from one end.
 Dispense the sealant into the gap, completely covering the backer rod and bridging the gap from edge to edge.
 The sealant has good flow properties and gets into every nook & cranny.